madebynoxc/bsky2booru/README.md

 - `SHIMMIE_USERNAME` - Image upload username.
 - `SHIMMIE_API_KEY` - Image upload key/password.
 - `SCAN_ALL` - Determines if the script will continue scanning likes after encountering a familiar one.
 Leave it at `1` for now.
+- `YTDLPATH` - (optional) You may specify path to the yt-dlp binary for video downloads.
+Otherwise the latest release will be downloaded automatically.

 Run with:
 ```sh